The Art of Arrival

 Becoming a parent is more than an event — it’s a profound arrival into a new season of life.

-It can feel like everyone has an opinion, and your feeds are full of quick fixes and contradictory advice.
+It can feel like everyone has an opinion, and social media and well meaning strangers are full of quick fixes and contradictory advice.

 I’m Tahryn, your companion in this wild, transformative chapter.
 I believe what most families need is not more rules, but clarity, curiosity, and confidence in their own instincts.